-The DNP Admissions Committee will review all complete applications, select the candidates that meet the set criteria and rank them based on their ability to successfully complete the program.
+The DNP Admissions Committee will review all complete applications, select the candidates who meet the set criteria and rank them based on their ability to successfully complete the program.
 After evaluation of the candidates' files, the DNP Admissions Committee will schedule interviews and administer a timed writing sample with the candidate.
 Once interviews and writing samples are complete the DNP admissions committee will assign one of the following four admission statuses:

-- Admitted-The student meets or exceeds all required admissions criteria therefore is fully admitted to the DNP program without any conditions.

-- Provisionally Admitted-The Committee

-may grant provisional admittance to

-applicants who do not yet meet all of the

-admission requirements (anticipated

-completion of a final semester of a degree

-program or a single course) but have been able
+- Admitted-The student meets or exceeds all required admissions criteria therefore is fully admitted to the DNP program without any conditions. - Provisionally Admitted-The Committee may grant provisional admittance to applicants who do not yet meet all of the admission requirements (anticipated completion of a final semester of a degree program or a single course) but have been able to demonstrate they have been academically successful in the past.
+The DNP Admissions Committee will work with such students to develop an action plan and timeline for achieving the Admitted status.

-- to demonstrate they have been academically successful in the past.
-The DNP Admissions Committee will work with such students to develop an action plan and timeline for achieving the Admitted status. - Conditionally Admitted: The student does not meet the minimum grade point average admission requirement, however the DNP Admissions Committee will permit the candidate to enter the program as long as the agreed upon conditions are satisfactory met by the student.
-A signed learning contract is required for this level of acceptance. - Admission Denied- The DNP Admissions Committee believes the applicant is not likely to succeed in the DNP program therefore, the committee will deny acceptance.
+• Conditionally Admitted: The student does not meet the minimum admission requirements however the DNP Admissions Committee and Program Director permit the candidate to enter the program with agreed upon conditions which must met in order to progress in the program.
+If the agreed upon conditions are not met, the student can be dismissed from the program.

+Admission Denied- The DNP Admissions Committee believes the applicant is not likely to succeed in the DNP program therefore, the committee will deny acceptance.